 Winter Storm Warning in Effect Beginning at 7 p.m.
 Tonight

-EASTON — Fire Chief Kevin Partridge and Police Chief Gary Sullivan recommend that Easton residents take the necessary safety precautions to prepare for hazardous weather as temperatures continue to drop and the region prepares for the first potential major winter storm of the season.
+RAYNHAM — Fire Chief Bryan LaCivita and Police Chief James Donovan recommend that residents take the necessary safety precautions to prepare themselves for hazardous weather as temperatures continue to drop and the region prepares for the first potential major winter storm of the season.

-Visit weather.gov to view the predicted forecast for Easton and the surrounding area.
+Visit weather.gov to view the predicted forecast for Raynham and the surrounding area.

 Residents are reminded that the forecast can change quickly and at any point and they should monitor the local forecast throughout the day.
 Stay informed by receiving alerts, warnings, and public safety information before, during, and after emergencies.

-The Easton Fire and Police Departments wish to share the following winter weather safety tips provided by NWS and Red Cross:
+The Raynham Fire and Police Departments wish to share the following winter weather safety tips provided by NWS and Red Cross:

 Before a Winter Storm

 - Keep your vehicle’s gas tank full so you can leave right away in an emergency and to prevent the fuel line from freezing.

 - Service snow removal equipment before the winter storm season and maintain it in good working order.